VatanaChhorn/Covid19-Tracker-Cambodia/README.md

 - Automatically add the API Fetching data to Userdefault.

+### Error Alert

+`The Api's dead sometimes, I barely find a better API Provider that provides better services than the one that I'm currently using.
+However, the updating data on the API could be processed 5-10 hours later than Cambodian time.`

+`It's hard to track up since the goverment does not providing any API for the developers.`

 ### Things to be working on

 - Push notification every time the API Updated.
 - Alert the user when the internet is disconnected.
 - Add the graph of Corona Virus Cases in the SecondScreen.
+(From the Cambodian Government Embed Link)
 - Switching between Cambodia, and Global data.

 ### Added Opinion